 In 2019, the SAO thoroughly examined the effectiveness of the internal control system and concluded that the Minister for National Economy's guide provides adequately detailed guidelines with practical examples, enabling internal audits to support the appropriate use of public funds.
 The Minister for National Economy's guide aligns the content of international standards and legal regulations, supporting the regulated and coordinated performance of duties.
 It supports management in setting up the internal control system.
 The SAO's detailed analysis uncovered numerous deficiencies in all areas examined (a total of 367 reports were prepared).
 The examination of internal audits revealed that, although internal audits had already been established within the institutions and local authorities under examination, they were not functioning effectively and failed to fulfil their intended purpose in 90.7% of the institutions and 96.7% of the local authorities.
-Deficiencies were also revealed during the examination of the monitoring systems had properly established monitoring systems.
+Deficiencies were also revealed during the examination of the monitoring system, as only about half of the institutions of central and municipal subsystems had properly established monitoring systems.
 In many cases, identifying risks concerning specific features of an institution or organisation is challenging, potentially resulting in these risks being left unmanaged.
 All this has a detrimental impact on regular management.
 Therefore, it would be expedient for the minister responsible for public finances to put more emphasis on risk management, specifically on presenting practical examples as part of the methodological guidelines24.